kyeah/undercov/README.md

 - [x] local filesystems.
 - [ ] available third parties, such as codecov and coveralls.

+## Contributing

+Have questions or feedback?
+The best way to submit feedback and report bugs is to open a GitHub issue -- no question is too small.

 ## Features

 - View line coverage on pull request file diffs
-- View Line coverage when browsing files
+- View line coverage when browsing files
 - View per-file coverage percentages when browsing the filetree
 - Configure data sources for coverage files
 - Auto-authenticate when an auth URL is provided